How Much Are Silver Dollars Worth? - Eisenhower Dollar Value January 07 2016

 As you might guess from the name, Eisenhower dollars were created to commemorate President Eisenhower, whose portrait is featured on the obverse.

-Eisenhower was selected in part because of his Republican party affiliation.
-Congress agreed that the Mint needed a "right-wing" coin to balance out the recently-created Kennedy half dollar.
+Eisenhower was selected in part because of his political party affiliation.
+Republicans in Congress agreed that the Mint needed a coin commemorating a Republican president to balance out the recently-created Kennedy half dollar commemorating a Democrat.

 The coin's reverse features the Apollo 11 insignia, in commemoration of the first moon landing.
 The coin's designer, Frank Gasparro, was ordered to change his original design of the eagle because it was "too fierce and too warlike."
 He reluctantly modified the eagle's expression to make it look friendlier.